Coco Austin Matches Bikinis With 3-Year-Old Daughter Chanel In New Photos

 Entertainment Tonight reported that she posted a photo of herself breastfeeding Chanel to Instagram and told her followers that her little girl had made her more “sensitive.”

-“I follow some mother impowering pages here on Instagram and I love the inspiring pics they post showing the tenderness and love between a mother and child with or without nursing moments,” Coco captioned the picture.
+“I follow some mother impowering [sic] pages here on Instagram and I love the inspiring pics they post showing the tenderness and love between a mother and child with or without nursing moments,” Coco captioned the picture.

 Austin then added, “I love that I can be a part of that. @babychanelnicole has made me a more sensitive person now that I’m older.”